7 Silent Signs of a Herniated Disc You Could Be Ignoring

 One side of your body is cold

 Think you injured your upper back and possibly herniated a disc?
 When nerves are irritated, the symptoms may not show up as expected.
-In fact, it may come across as “burning, numbness, aching pain, or a strange sensation-like coldness along the trunk of your body, usually on one side,” Dr. Tien describes.
-Here are some more medical reasons you’re always cold.
+In fact, it may come across as “burning, numbness, aching pain, or a strange sensation—such as coldness along the trunk of your body, usually on one side,” Dr. Tien describes.
+Discover additional medical reasons why you’re always cold.

 Your hands are numb

-The area where symptoms appear may provide a clue where the problem lies in your spine.
+Herniated disc symptoms don’t just include pain.
+Because the slipped disc is affecting the nerves in your spinal column, it can affect any number of ways messages are transmitted and perceived by the brain.
+The area where your herniated disc symptoms appear may provide a clue where the problem lies in your spine.
 For instance: Having issues typing?
 Hand numbness is a sign that your cervical spine (located in your neck) is the source of trouble, says Dr. Tien.
 “The nerves that give you sensation in your hands originate higher up in your spinal cord,” she adds.
-Here are some signs your upper back pain could signal big trouble.
+These are signs your upper back pain could signal big trouble.

 Slipped disc symptoms may also target your legs.
 “The nerve tracts that run within the spinal cord in the neck continue to the legs, which is why severe compression of the spinal cord can affect your legs, causing weakness or imbalances,” says Kaliq Chang, MD, an interventional pain management specialist at the Atlantic Spine Center in West Orange, New Jersey.

 If a herniated disc in your lower back presses on your sciatic nerve, there’s a risk of developing a condition called sciatica.
 Along with pain that can shoot through your leg, you may also lose feeling in your feet or toes, according to the Cleveland Clinic.
-Here are seven signs sciatica is the cause of your back pain.
+These are the seven signs that tell you sciatica is the cause of your back pain.

 It hurts to watch a funny show